sunyatin/ASCEND/README.md

 ### `.out`

-The `.out` file contains the calculated decay curve and has 7 columns:
+The `.out` file contains the calculated decay curves over each chromosome and has 7 columns:
 - `chrom` the chromosome numbers
 - `bin.left.bound` the left boundary of the genetic distance bins
 - `bin.center` the center of the genetic distance bins